PlaidCloud/docs/docs/source/plaidcloud/projects/archives.rst

 Once you have an archive, you may want to restore it.
 You can restore an archive into a new project or into an existing project.

-Using this archiving function is an advanced way of combining pieces of projects together by archiving and restoring selected pieces.
-You can restore selected pieces from a full archive if needed.

 To restore an archive:

 1) Open Analyze